helgoboss/reaper-rs/README.md

 ## Usage

+The procedure depends on the desired *type* of plug-in.
 In addition to writing REAPER extension plug-ins, *reaper-rs* can be used for developing VST plug-ins that use REAPER functions.
 No matter what you choose, the possibilities of interacting with REAPER are essentially the same.
 The difference between the two is the context in which your plug-in will run.

-An extension plug-in is loaded when REAPER starts and remains active until REAPER quits, so it's perfect to add some functions to REAPER which should be available globally.
+An extension plug-in is loaded when REAPER starts and remains active until REAPER quits, so it's perfectly suited to add some functions to REAPER which should be available globally.
 Popular examples are [SWS](https://www.sws-extension.org/) and [ReaPack](https://reapack.com/) (both written in C++).

 A REAPER VST plug-in is loaded as track, take or monitoring FX as part of a particular REAPER project,